jimmysmits/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Console

-We can see a list of all the Terraform commands by simply typing `terraform`
+We can see a list of all the Terraform commands by simply typing `terraform`.

-### Terraform init
+#### Terraform init

-At the start of a new Terraform project we will run `terraform init` to download the binaries to  for the Terraform providers that we will use in the project
+At the start of a new Terraform project we will run `terraform init` to download the binaries to  for the Terraform providers that we will use in the project.

-### Terraform plan
+#### Terraform plan

-`terraform plan` will generate a change set about the state of our infrastructure and what will be changed
+`terraform plan` will generate a change set about the state of our infrastructure and what will be changed.
 We can output this change set i.e. plan to be passed to an an apply.
-But often you can just ignore outputting
+But often you can just ignore outputting.

-### Terraform apply
+#### Terraform apply

 `terraform apply` wil run a plan and pass the change set to be executed by Terraform.
-Apply should prompt a yes or no. If we want to automaically approve an apply we can provide the auto approve flag e.g. `terraform apply --auto-approve`
+Apply should prompt a yes or no. If we want to automaically approve an apply we can provide the auto approve flag e.g. `terraform apply --auto-approve`.

+#### Terraform destory

+`terraform destroy` will destroy resources.
+You can also use the auto approve flag to skip the approve prompt, e.g. `terraform destroy --auto-approve`

-## Terraform lock files
+### Terraform lock files

 `terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.

-The Terraform lock file should be committed to your version control system (VSC), e.g. GitHub
+The Terraform lock file should be committed to your version control system (VSC), e.g. GitHub.

-## Terraform state files
+### Terraform state files

 `terraform.tfstate` contains information about the current state of your infrastructure.

 This file **should not be commited** to your VCS.
 This file can contain sensitive data.
-If you lose this file, you lose the state of your infrastructure
+If you lose this file, you lose the state of your infrastructure.

-`terraform.tfstate.backup` is the previous state of the infrastructure
+`terraform.tfstate.backup` is the previous state of the infrastructure.

 ### Terraform directory